solana-labs/solana/docs/src/proposals/bidirectional_quic_reply.md

 4. Timeout for notification message on client side : 10s
 5. Max number of transaction per connection : 10000

+**This addition is over the unidirectional stream connection, so that it will support older clients too.**

 ## In working